-Advocating for “brilliant basics” in human-AI teaming
+Advocating for “brilliant basics” in human-machine interfaces (HMI)

 Applying first design principles to a complex adaptive mission planning system headed toward its 1.0 release